Kaidame-NA/CSF-Cache-Simulator/README.txt

     Total cycles: 21956248

-    Through the above experiemnts where we alter the combination of write-allocate, no-write-allocate, write-through, write-back, LRU and FIFO, we can see that the options with the lowest total cycles, hits and misses is teh cache with the setting - 1 256 4 write-allocate write-back lru
+    Through the above experiemnts where we alter the combination of write-allocate, no-write-allocate, write-through, write-back, LRU and FIFO, we can see that the options with the lowest total cycles, hits and misses is the cache with the setting - 1 256 4 write-allocate write-back lru
+    This was tested with other files as well where it also had the results as the mose efficient cache.